 Federal Partnership Program

-Effective October 1, 2014, Utah authorized participation in their federal/state long-term care partnership program.
+On October 1, 2014, Utah authorized participation in their federal/state long-term care partnership program.
 Utah Long-Term Care Insurance Partnership (LTCIP) policies are insurance policies that will pay for some or all of the client's long-term care medical needs while also allowing a form of asset and estate recovery protection for Medicaid purposes.

 The program has yet to be fully implemented.
 At the moment, no insurance company has filed with the state to be partnership certified.
 When that happens, these qualified policies will provide dollar-for-dollar asset protection.
+However, tax-qualifed Long-Term Care Insurance is available in Utah and should qualify once the program becomes fully active.

 When available, a partnership policy provides dollar-for-dollar asset protection in the event you were to exhaust the benefits of your policy.
 For example, if your policy pad $350,000 in benefits you would have an equal amount of asset-protection when determining your eligibility for Medicaid’s Long-Term Care benefit.